 Pet owners are less likely to be food insecure

 People who own pets are less likely to be food insecure than non-animal owners, according to a 2019 survey from the University of Pittsburgh.
 The researchers say that the responsibility of caring for a pet may motivate owners to keep their pantries stocked for themselves and their four-legged friends.

 You may also like: Worst-run cities in America

 Food insecurity can also affect pets

-Pet food insecurity is a problem among low-income families in the United States, and may exacerbate hunger among people.
+Pet food insecurity is a problem among low-income families in the United States and may exacerbate hunger among people.
 In a 2017 survey of food bank workers, 75% of respondents said they believed food bank users were likely to share their own food with pets if they didn’t have anything else to feed their furry companions.

-Unemployment benefits reduce risk of food insecurity
+Unemployment benefits reduce the risk of food insecurity

 A 2020 study on government benefits and food insecurity during the coronavirus crisis has found that the $600 per week federal unemployment insurance was linked to a 4.4 percentage point reduction in food insecurity.
 The benefits helped people who recently lost their jobs continue to put food on their tables.